-Many businesses aren’t stopping to consider how this shift to mobile will affect them.
-They’re not making the connection between the rise in smartphone sales and their own prospects.
+Despite this significant shift, many businesses still aren’t making the connection between the rise in smartphone sales and their own prospects.
 That’s a missed opportunity because, make no mistake, there’s money to be made from going mobile.

-Accessing a website on a mobile device is very different to using it on a normal computer.
-The screen is smaller, it’s harder to click on links accurately, and sites may take longer to load.
+Accessing a website on a mobile device is very different to using a computer.
+The screen is obviously smaller, it’s harder to click on links accurately and sites may take longer to load.

 Make your website mobile friendly

 So, it’s vital your company’s website works well on smartphones.
-This isn’t an impossible task, yet in a May 2014 Econsultancy and BuyDesire survey, 40% of companies hadn’t allocated a budget to mobile marketing.
+In a recent Econsultancy and BuyDesire survey, 40% of companies hadn’t allocated any budget to mobile marketing.

 Often, it’s just a matter of making some simple tweaks to ensure you’re not driving mobile visitors away.
-Any competent web designer will be able to offer advice, and many website builder services now cater for mobile users as standard.
-Google even offers a free, simple tool to build mobile websites.
+A competent web designer will be able to offer advice, and many website builder services now cater for mobile users as standard.

 Buying on the move

-It’s not too late to grab a slice of mobile action for your business, and it comes down to the same mobile website principles.
-Make it easy for people to buy from you on the move, and more people will do so.
+It’s not too late to grab a slice of mobile action for your business.
+It comes down to the same mobile website principles - make it easy for people to buy from you on the move, and more people will do so.
 Bingo!
 New customers.
-And you don’t need a Domino’s-sized budget to make it happen.

 What’s more, there could be a cost to a poor mobile commerce experience.
-Research by IBM-owned intelligence company Tealeaf found 66% of people would be less likely to buy from a company through other channels if they had problems conducting a mobile transaction.
+Research by IBM found that 66% of people would be less likely to buy from a company through other channels if they had problems conducting a mobile transaction.

-The message is clear: with mobile internet use set to eclipse traditional internet access in the next few years, now is the time to address your mobile website experience.
+The message is clear: with smartphones already stealing a march on computers when it comes to online shopping, now is the time to address your mobile website experience.
 If you don’t, you will get left behind.